spectrum-art/multiplayer-infinite-craft/README.md

 > Want to deploy your own version?
 Jump [here](#deployment).

 > [!TIP]
-> To put together the game yourself, and learn Freestyle in the process, we recommend following the official [tutorial](https://blog.freestyle.dev/posts/multiplayer-infinite-craft).
+> To put together the game yourself, and learn Freestyle in the process, I recommend following the official [tutorial](https://blog.freestyle.dev/posts/multiplayer-infinite-craft).

 ## About